SudoKy0t0/SudoKy0t0.github.io/_posts/2026-01-26-htb-lacasadepapel-writeup.md

   </a>
 </p>

 It looks like the home directory of someone.
-With this approach we can't access files directly but rather directories, so we'll try base64 encoding it and using the /files path where the webpage was accessing the .avi files.
+With this approach we can't access files directly but rather directories, so I'll try base64 encoding it and using the /files path where the webpage was accessing the .avi files.
 To make this more agile, I'll use curl from my terminal.
+The first test is a success, I can read /etc/passwd.

 ```bash
 ┌──(kali㉿kali)-[~/hackthebox/lacasadepapel/cert]